magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 String of CSS which is added as a `<style>` tag in the Sandbox.

-## Shared keys between Magic Apps and Magic Functions
+## Shared keys between Apps and Functions

 All of the remaining Magic App JSON keys are shared with Magic Functions, so we'll cover them together here: